MicrosoftDocs/powerbi-docs/powerbi-docs/developer/azure-pbie-diag-logs.md

 ### PowerShell

-Here are the basic commands to get you going.
-If you want step-by-step help on setting up logging to a storage account by using PowerShell, see the tutorial later in this article.
+Here are the necessary commands to get you going.

 To enable metrics and diagnostics logging by using PowerShell, use the following commands: